it-projects-llc/addons-dev/pos_multi_session_kitchen/README.rst

  POS Kitchen Screen
 ====================

+The module adds the ability to use Kitchen Screen to track the order readiness.
+It is achieved by the corresponding option in POS configuration form.

-The module provides instant orders synchronization between POSes and Kitchen screen related to a common *multi session*.
+All the orders may be synchronized between Waiters/Cashiers POSes and Kitchen Screen.

 Credits
 =======